-SoFi is an online lender that offers student loan refinancing, parent loans and private student loans for undergraduates and graduates.
+SoFi offers student loan refinancing, parent loans and private student loans for undergraduates and graduates.
 Low rates, low fees, rate discount opportunities, a full menu of repayment options and exclusive member discounts make it worth consideration.

 In order to apply for an undergraduate or graduate loan, students must: